urbandrone/futils/readme.md

 jspm install npm:futils
 ```

-After the package has been installed successfully, you can import and use the toolkit like you would do with any other package too:
+After the package has been installed successfully, you can import and use the toolkit like you would do with any other package:
 ```javascript
 import {curry, pipe, map} from 'futils';